An opinionated CI based on OpenShift Pipelines / Tekton.

 The easiest way to get started is to use the

-This 10-minute video will guide you through the
+- If you prefer a video, this walkthrough video will guide you through the process.

 If you need to use